The first British annual was

 As the literary annuals abandoned the features of the pocket book that invited readers to leave material traces of their creative engagement,

-and became what Harris summarizes as a “more marketable and completely prefabricated book of printed memories”
+Harris summarizes as a “more marketable and completely prefabricated book of printed memories”

-(Harris, “Feminizing the Textual Body”, 607), some features derived from precursors to the form came to seem endemic rather than inherited.
+Harris, “Feminizing the Textual Body”, 607), some features derived from precursors to the form came to seem endemic rather than inherited.

 The annuals took over the publication schedule of pocket books, requiring release on the market in late October or November